CPD from other organizations

 Frames of Mind: A Monthly Mental Health Film Series

-Target audience: Open to health care professionals and those with an interest in the representation of mental health in cinema
+Audience: Open to health professionals and those interested in the representation of mental health in cinema.

 Overview: The Frames of Mind mental health film series and annual film festival is an initiative of the UBC Department of Psychiatry whose goal is to use thought-provoking cinema in order to promote community and professional education of issues pertaining to mental health and illness.
 The series consists of monthly evening screenings of a feature film or documentary directly related to a particular mental health theme, which is then followed by a relevant presentation and moderated discussion.